 Just a couple of days after the winter solstice, on 23 December, the locals light large log fires in the main square.
 In typical Greek fashion, they eat, drink and dance like there’s no tomorrow.
 No better place to enjoy the Greek Christmas spirit!

 How to get to Kaimaktsalan: Agios Athanasios is located 123 km (76 miles), a 2-hour drive from Thessaloniki.
-You will need a car in order to explore this beautiful area of Greece.
+You will need to hire a car in order to explore this beautiful area of Greece.

 …and that’s just the beginning!
 Other beautiful places to spend Christmas in Greece include Mt Pelion, Kastoria, Kalavryta, Nafpaktia, Nymfaio, Karpenisi, Trikala Korinthias… the list is endless!